PA-RISC information - since 1999

 Overview

-Mach was commercialized for workstations eventually with NeXTSTEP on PA-RISC in 1994, and iconic Mac OS X, itself based on Mach and influences from NeXTSTEP.
-SPP-UX, the Unix variant for Convex Exemplar scalable computers was based on Mach as well, with HP-UX compatibility.
+Mach was commercialized for workstations eventually with NeXTSTEP on PA-RISC in 1994 and later Mac OS X, itself based on Mach and influences from NeXTSTEP.
+SPP-UX, the Unix variant for Convex Exemplar scalable computers was based on Mach.
+Interest in Mach died down after the 1990s and ports were suceeded by open source projects in the early 2000s, which borrowed from their code and documentation.

 Mach 3